-The Company believes the ReGen[TM] technology was the first in the world to re-refine used motor oil ("UMO") to produce Group III base lubricating oil (synthetic grade oil).
+The Company believes the ReGen[TM] technology was the first to re-refine used motor oil ("UMO") to produce Group III base lubricating oil (synthetic grade oil).
 The ReGen[TM] process utilizes common technologies in use throughout the world, but in a unique configuration and at specific temperature and pressure settings.